-Distributed configuration in the CAWICOMS framework [6] is based on Constraint Satisfaction (CS) techniques.
-This is a natural choice because Constraint Satisfaction has shown to be an adequate mechanism to represent and solve configuration problems ([2],[7]) and because of the availability of industrial-strength constraint solvers.
-We will now describe the basic distributed algorithm of our approach based on a standard CSP mechanism with a specific form of dynamic variable activation (DCSP, see [8]).
-Note, that in the implementation we extend the basic forward-checking and backtracking constraint solving algorithm implemented in ILOGs3 JConfigurator library; however the approach can generally be applied to any solver relying on this search technique.
+Distributed configuration in the CAWICOMS framework [1] is based on Constraint Satisfaction (CS) techniques.
+This is because Constraint Satisfaction has shown to be an adequate mechanism to represent and solve configuration problems ([8],[11]) and because of the availability of industrial-strength constraint solvers.
+We will now describe the basic distributed algorithm of our approach based on a standard CSP mechanism with a special form of dynamic variable activation (DCSP, see [6]).
+Note, that in the implementation we extend the basic forward-checking and backtracking constraint solving algorithm implemented in ILOGs JConfigurator library; however the approach can generally be applied to any solver relying on this search technique.

-The overall problem is divided into a set of extended CSPs (Dynamic Component - CSP) sharing variables, whereby the assignment of a value for one individual variable lies in the responsibility of exactly one DC-CSP solver.
+The overall problem is divided into a set of extended CSPs (Dynamic Component - CSP) sharing variables, whereby the assignment of a value for one individual variable is in the responsibility of exactly one DC-CSP solver.
 Furthermore, each DC-CSP is assigned a possibly empty set S of supplying DC-CSPs with which it shares some variables, whereby sharing can be done in two ways in a client-server like relationship:

-- a) a supplying DC-CSP can "publish" some variables to the configurator at the next higher level of the supply chain; these variables are integrated into the DC-CSP at the next level where additional constraints may be defined.
-The values for these variables are computed by the supplier configurator and communicated to its client who checks the consistency with its local problem. - b) some variables defined in a client DC-CSP may be relevant for the configurator at the next lower level of the supply chain, i.e, changes in these variables have to be communicated to the supplier.
+a) a supplying DC-CSP can "publish" some variables to the configurator at the next higher level of the supply chain; these variables are integrated into the DC-CSP at the next level where additional constraints may be defined.
+The values for these variables are computed by the supplier configurator and communicated to its client who checks the consistency with its local problem.